 Why Major in Psychology?

-To learn more about the JMU Psychology Major we recommend that you watch a series of 10 videos that describe our program.
-An excellent pamphlet regarding the field of psychology is available from the American Psychological Association.
+Please download an excellent pamphlet regarding the field of psychology is available from the American Psychological Association.